AUCTION QUESTIONS & ANSWERS

 HOW CAN I LEAVE FEEDBACK?

-We are glad to hear that you would like to leave feedback, but our new auctions have no feedback system (since we are the only seller).
+We are glad to hear that you would like to leave feedback, but our auctions have no feedback system (since we are the only seller).
 However, you are correct that we should have some way to share your feelings about purchases, so we will work on a customer reviews portion of our site.
 As soon as we have it ready, we will notify everyone through our e-mail club and on our homepage.

 Return to the Top ^